Get a free, no obligation personal loan quote with rates as low as 9.90%

-The spread of COVID-19 has impacted the Canadian economy in many ways.
-It’s caused a decline in tourism, a disruption in the import and export industry, an increase in consumer debt, a decrease in business activity and an overwhelming health crisis.
-As a result, the economy has been adversely affected.
-In an effort to help Canadians and businesses affected by COVID-19, the Government of Canada introduced a number of financial support programs.
-Similarly, the Bank of Canada has slashed its interest rate to 0.25% to help the economy’s recovery.
+The Canadian economy has been adversely affected since the rise of COVID.
+In an effort to help Canadians and businesses affected by the recent pandemic, the Government of Canada introduced a number of financial support programs and slashed its interest rate to help the economy’s recovery.
 This is particularly significant for Canadians who are looking to borrow, save, or invest.
+But for the first time since March 2020, the Bank of Canada finally cut the key interest rate, which is now 4.5%.

 Bank Of Canada Interest Rate